Ahnaf-nub/Mail_Dolphin-by-hardware_synapse/README.md

 * Iqbal Samin Prithul - email: prithul0218@gmail.com

 ## Overview of our Repository
- * `static` - this folder contains the codes for client side.
+ * `static` - this folder contains the codes and design elements for the client side.
  * `templates` - this folder contains HTML template files.
- * `app.py` - This is the main code for flask part and also for tinyllama
+ * `app.py` - This is the main code for flask, tinyllama, and the API integrations.
+ * `requirements.txt` - Contains a list of required packages fo this project.

 ### About our Project